12 mistakes wedding couples make when considering children at their wedding

 Why not have fun centre pieces for the children (perhaps a small one in front of each child).
 Examples of these centre pieces include animal soft toy arrangements, balloon sculptures (high quality – not the traditional dog!), or popular character arrangements.

-4. The disco is an adult’s activity.
+4. The disco is for adults.

 During the day, particularly in the session between your wedding breakfast and the evening reception, you should seriously consider arranging a children’s disco with your DJ.